dylondark/cob-taylor-games/projectstandards.md

   - `//cout << "this is code, it starts with no spaces";`
 ```
 /*
- * Block comments should look like this.
+    Block comments should look like this.
 */
 ```
 - No unnecessary newlines (newlines at the beginning and end of functions, more than one empty line separating anything, etc).
 - Don't use `auto` type for basic types like `int` and `double`.
 - Initializer lists in constructors should be on their own line.
+- Lines of code should only be one line of text (not split between separate text lines).

 ### Naming
 - Use camelCase (first word lowercase, all other words capitalized, no underscores) for function and variable names.